-I have been busy with work but surprisingly the drive to work and back was not as stressful as one would experience in KL.
+Continuing from Part 1, I have been busy with work but surprisingly the drive to work and back was not as stressful as one would experience in KL.
 Even at peak hours, there is hardly any traffic jam and driving has been a breeze.

 The daily routine has been very pretty much “routine” till now – wake up at about 7 in the morning, walk down for breakfast at the hotel’s restaurant at 8, my buddy arrives at 9 to pick me up and I am back from work at about 6 in the evening.
 Sometimes, we detour for dinner, other times; I rather go back to the hotel and have something light and then sleep.

-There are plenty of fast food restaurants on the way back but menu from one called Jollibee looked rather interesting and their chicken curry dish was not too bad.
+There are plenty of fast-food restaurants on the way back to the hotel but the menu from one called Jollibee looked rather interesting and their chicken curry dish was not too bad.
 Lunch has been more colourful with my buddies at work been bringing me to different places on daily basis.

 One thing I noticed about Brunei is that there are hardly any taxis around and this was confirmed by Bruneians who I talked to.

-That is not surprising since cars here are cheaper (compared to Malaysia, of course) and fuel is cheap too – about BND0.53 per litre (I gather without any subsidies) and since there is no traffic jams and tolled highways, Bruneians are really capitalising on their cheap fuel.
+That is not surprising since cars here are cheaper (compared to Malaysia, of course) and fuel is cheap too – about BND0.53 per litre (I gather without any subsidies) and since there are no traffic jams and tolled highways, Bruneians are really capitalising on their cheap fuel.

-So, with no taxis around, I have resorted to walk to the nearby shops for food and sundry items.
+So, with no taxis around, I have resorted to walking to the nearby shops for food and sundry items.
 It was a tiring, sweaty walk but I guess this was a blessing in disguise to get myself some long overdue exercise (the fact that it feels safe to walk alone helps too).

-The only problem with that is that Brunei is also experiencing a bad haze – quality of air is far from ideal for a good evening walk.
+The only problem with that is that Brunei is also experiencing a bad haze – the quality of air is far from ideal for a good evening walk.